puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 `pasture_app::db` component.
 This is also where we use the special `export` metaparameter to tell Puppet we want this component to create a `sql` environment resource.
-The `pasture_app::app` component includes a corresponding `comsume` metaparameter to indicate that it will consume that resource.
+The `pasture_app::app` component includes a corresponding `consume` metaparameter to indicate that it will consume that resource.

 Once you've finished your application definition, validate your syntax and make